 Sarah Jeong was born in South Korea in 1988, and then moved to the United States with her family three years later.
 She eventually earned a bachelor’s degree from UC Berkeley and a Juris Doctor degree from Harvard, where she served as editor of the Journal of Law & Gender.
 Rather than pursue a career as an attorney after completing her formal education, Jeong opted instead to become a technology writer for a number of online start-up companies.
 Her articles also appeared in such publications as The Washington Post, The New York Times Magazine, The Atlantic, Forbes, The Guardian, and Motherboard.

-In 2014-15, Jeong put out a periodic newsletter with the Electronic Frontier Foundation.
+In 2014-15, Jeong put out a periodic newsletter with the Electronic Frontier Foundation, an organization dedicated to “defending civil liberties in the digital world.”
 In 2015 she authored a book titled The Internet of Garbage, which explored such topics as online harassment, free speech, and social media networks.
 In 2017, Forbes magazine named Jeong to its “30 Under 30” list of influential young media figures.

 Following a relatively brief stint at The Verge, the technology news outlet owned by the far-left Vox Media, Jeong was hired in August 2018 to serve as the New York Times editorial board’s lead writer on technology.
 Her hiring sparked controversy, however, when media reports revealed that she had repeatedly expressed open contempt for white people – particularly white heterosexual males – in scores of tweets she had posted between 2013 and 2015.
 Some examples: